 - Review the contract’s dispute clause.

-- Put the dispute in writing with supporting documentation (logs, photos, receipts).
+- Put the dispute in writing with supporting documentation, such as logs, photos, and receipts.

 - Attempt a face‑to‑face or virtual meeting to resolve the issue.

-- If unresolved, follow contract steps (mediation or arbitration).
+- If unresolved, follow contract steps, for example, mediation or arbitration.
 Avoid stopping work unless the contract allows.

 What’s the difference between a payment schedule and an SOV?